bplmaps/lmec-main-site/content/articles/where-the-water-was.md

 The 19th century was a busy time for Boston when it came to landmaking - similarly to Winsor's map, other overlays were created to contrast the difference between Modern boston and the original Shawmut Peninsula.
 This 1895 map celebrates a century of Boston's expansion from 1793 to 1893.
 On this map Boston grows from the pink outline, then the green, and by 1893 - settling in the more familiar blue outline.
 On this map one can also see the two train lines, the Boston & Albany and the Boston & Providence, which \[crossed the Back Bay\] and allowed for landfill to be easily transported into the city.

-{{<figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:6h441121b/full/full/0/default.jpg" caption="Caption 1" class="figure-right" >}}
+{{<figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:1257b902s/full/full/0/default.jpg" caption="Caption 1" class="figure-right" >}}

 \[Intro sentance\] It overlays streetcar and subway lines in Boston.
 At the time, almost all of the subway lines were on the original land of the Shawmut peninsula.
-You can see \[here\] that the subway line extends off into filled land at the corner of the Boston Public Gardens before transitioning into a streetcar.
+You can see {{<popup src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:1257b902s/1393,3023,716,484/full/0/default.jpg">}}here{{</popup>}} that the subway line extends off into filled land at the corner of the Boston Public Gardens before transitioning into a streetcar.

 \[Were there any concerns about putting trains underground in filled land??\]